Game-Night-2301/game-night-be/README.md

 ## Roadmap

 Additional features, functionality, and potential refactors:
+* Find a new external API to seed the database
 * User Authentication
   * Google OAuth and/or Board Game Atlas OAuth
 * Cache external API calls to improve performance